History of MCC & Open Table MCC

 The Beginnings of the Metropolitan Community Churches (MCC)

-That first worship service in a Los Angeles suburb in 1968 launched the international movement of Metropolitan Community Churches, which today has grown to 43,000 members and adherents in almost 300 congregations in 22 countries.
-During the past 44 years, MCC’s prophetic witness has forever changed the face of Christianity and helped to fuel the international struggle for LGBT rights and equality.
+That first worship service in a Los Angeles suburb launched the international movement of Metropolitan Community Churches.
+Today, the church has grown to 43,000 members and adherents in almost 300 congregations in 22 countries.
+In the past 44 years, MCC’s prophetic witness has forever changed the face of Christianity and helped fuel the international struggle for LGBT rights and equality.
 (Read more about UFMCC’s history)

 MCC in the Philippines

-In 1991, a group of Filipino gay men wrote to the Universal Fellowship of Metropolitan Community Churches (UFMCC) asking – “how can we be MCC?”
-Fr Richard Mickley, an MCC Pastor in New Zealand, upon knowing of the request, did not wait and went to the Philippines by his own efforts and helped the group to organize themselves to be MCC, and to begin the proclamation of God’s boundless and unconditional love to the Philippine Islands.
+In 1991, a group of Filipino gay men wrote to the Universal Fellowship of Metropolitan Community Churches (UFMCC) asking one important question: “How can we be MCC?”
+Fr Richard Mickley, an MCC Pastor in New Zealand, upon learning of the request, did not hesitate and flew to the Philippines on his own initiative.
+Right away, he helped the group organize themselves as an MCC and began the proclamation of God’s boundless and unconditional love to the Philippines.

-The first Church was named and registered as MCC Philippines (MCCPH).
-The Church was, however, more popularly known as MCC-Manila as worship services and other Church activities were held in the City of Manila.
+MCC Philippines (MCCPH) became the first MCC church registered in the country.
+However, it became more popularly known as MCC Manila as worship services and other Church activities were held in the capital city.

-Rev. Edgar Mendoza was named the first Filipino Clergy-Pastor of MCC in the Philippines.
-The first MCC Church in the Philippines has now relocated to the City of Makati has renamed itself as Good Samarian MCC.
-The Church is more popularly known as MCC Makati.
-The MCC Church in Makati had several Lay Pastoral Leaders after Rev. Mendoza, namely:
+Rev. Edgar Mendoza hence became the first Filipino Clergy-Pastor of MCC in the Philippines.
+MCC Philippines then moved to Makati City and renamed itself as Good Samaritan MCC.
+It became more popularly known as MCC Makati.
+From then on, the MCC Makati had several lay pastoral leaders following Rev. Mendoza, namely:

 • Pastor Ceejay Agbayani – 2001 (6 months tenure)